Sneha172004/llm-resume-analyzer/README.md

-# llm-resume-analyzer
+# LLM Resume Analyzer

-A simple LLM experiment for resume analysis
+A simple Node.js experiment that analyzes resumes and suggests improvements.

+Tech Stack
+- Node.js

+What it does
+Takes a resume as input and generates suggestions to improve it.